sRubyy/build-up/README.md

 ### Execute Automated UI Tests

-Change directory to `automated-test-cases/test-script` and execute test using this command in your terminal `robot <file.robot>`.
+Change directory to `automated-test-cases/test-script` and execute a single test module using this command in your terminal `robot <file.robot>`.